Published on - 29-06-2018

 The lead manager for the application and monitoring of this policy is the Headteacher.

-The Activity Leader will apply to the Educational Visits Co-ordinator for permission for the offsite activity to go ahead.
+The Activity Leader will apply to the Senior Leadership Team (SLT) for permission for the offsite activity to go ahead.
+This will be done through use of form A (visits initial authorisation form).
 The Activity Leader will not make any arrangements with students, parents/carers or outside bodies until such permission has been given.

-If the Educational Visits Co-ordinator approves the offsite activity, the Activity Leader will complete Forms A to D and submit them to the Educational Visits Co-ordinator within ten working days.
+If the Headteacher/Assistant Headteacher approves the offsite activity, the Activity Leader will complete Forms B (visits cover authorisation), Forms C (visits budget) and form D and submit them to the within ten working days to SLT.

 The Activity Leader will read the Employer Guidance document found in the ‘resources’ section of Evolve.
 Please note that this should be read before each offsite activity is organised, as it is subject to change and revision.

-The Activity Leader must enter details of the trip on Evolve, found online at www.hampshireoutdoors.com, including completion of the Risk Assessment found on the website.
+The Activity Leader must enter details of the trip on Evolve, found online at www.hampshireoutdoors.com, including completion of the Risk Assessment (form D).